NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

   .. [#] UnderSlabInsulationSpansEntireSlab=true required if UnderSlabInsulationWidth is not provided.
   .. [#] DepthBelowGrade required if the attached foundation has no ``FoundationWalls``.
          For foundation types with walls, the the slab's position relative to grade is determined by the ``FoundationWall/DepthBelowGrade`` value.
+  .. [#] If CarpetFraction not provided, defaults to 0.8 when adjacent to conditioned space, otherwise 0.0.
+  .. [#] If CarpetRValue not provided, defaults to 2.0 when adjacent to conditioned space, otherwise 0.0.

 .. _windowinputs:

 HPXML Windows